Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Near Equilibrium Condition

-Consequently, the applicability of such theories must be strictly restricted to scenarios where the magnitude of bulk viscous pressure is less than the local equilibrium pressure of the viscous fluid.
-However, while studying the viscous-driven accelerated expansion of the Universe, it is often hypothesized that these linear theories can be extended to cases where the fluid is far from equilibrium \cite{RMaartens_1995}.
-Nevertheless, this assumption extrapolates these dissipative theories in regimes where their applicability is questionable, and hence, considering this assumption is not at all recommended, and if possible, it is always better to have a cosmological model that abides NEC.

-In the present study, we analyze the validity of the NEC associated with the viscous fluid by considering both $\Lambda$vDM and v$\Lambda\mathbf{\bar{\omega}}$DM interpretation for the model.
-Even though both interpretations predict the same dynamics for the Universe, the NEC evolves differently in each case due to differences in the equilibrium pressure of the viscous fluid.
-The first intriguing detail noticeable in Fig. (\ref{fig12sub1}) is the sudden fluctuation occurring in the NEC value around the scale factor interval $(0.01-1)$.
-These spikes in the NEC curve arise due to two different reasons.
-The first spike where NEC grows rapidly (and goes singular) occurs due to the vanishing of equilibrium pressure, causing NEC to blow up briefly in the early Universe.
-Meanwhile, the second spike, which rapidly decays to zero, occurs due to the vanishing of viscous pressure at the sign-switching redshift.
+This constraint is often quoted in literature as the near equilibrium condition.
+Yet, while studying viscous-driven accelerated expansion of the Universe, one hypothesizes the validity of these dissipative theories to cases where the fluid is far from equilibrium (where NEC is violated) \cite{RMaartens_1995}.
+However, under such circumstances, the applicability of either TIS or FIS is questionable.
+Hence, having a cosmological model that abides by NEC is always preferential.
+In the present model, we analyze the status of NEC by adopting both $\Lambda$vDM and v$\Lambda\mathbf{\bar{\omega}}$DM interpretations.
+This is because, even though both models predict identical dynamics for the Universe, the NEC evolves differently in each case due to the differences in the definition of equilibrium thermodynamic variables.

-\textbf{$\Lambda$vDM interpretation:} From Fig. (\ref{fig12}), it is clear that the vDM component in this case evolves from a barely near-equilibrium state in the early epoch (since NEC is very close to but strictly less than one) and turns far-from-equilibrium in the late accelerating phase.
-However, in the far future, as $a\to\infty$, both $p_{eq}$ and $\Pi$ vanish asymptotically, and as a result, vDM eventually attains a global equilibrium state.
+\textbf{Evolution of NEC in $\Lambda$vDM model:} From Fig. (\ref{fig8sub1}), it is clear that the vDM component in this case evolves from a barely near-equilibrium state in the early epoch (since NEC is very close to but strictly less than one), fluctuates at sign-switching redshift (sudden dip in cure in Fig. (\ref{fig8sub1}) that arises because at $z=z_{s}$, $\Pi=0$) and turns far-from-equilibrium in the late accelerating phase.
+However, in the far future of its evolution, i.e, as $a\to\infty$, both $p_{eq}$ and $\Pi$ must vanish according to Eqn. (\ref{pi2}), and thus vDM eventually attains a global equilibrium state.